get-abebe/introsde-2016-assignment-1/README.md

 corresponds to java classes which are found in jaxbClass, people.generated and model packages.

-To execute the code, first go to my public repository( introsde-2016-assignment-1) hit clone or download the
+To execute the code, first go to my public repository( introsde-2016-assignment-1) click clone or download the

 repository to your local machine.
-Second, Open your shell and change the directory to the downloaded assignment
+Second, Open your shell and change the current directory to the downloaded assignment

 folder.Then finally, write ant compile and hit enter.
 Once it finishes downlading and compiling , write ant